-The Multiple choice, single answer questions in PTE Listening section test your listening comprehension.
+The PTE listening multiple choice single answer section test your listening comprehension.
 Quite similar to their counterparts in the Reading section, you have to answer a question based on a spoken text.
 A number of choices are given, and you have to select one from the given options.

 First, let’s look at the basics: